 Healthcare providers must realize there may be other factors at play other than just fear.
 For those who have lost their jobs or some of their income, it might be that scheduling surgery is no longer a priority given the other financial demands.

-For others, with kids home from school and no summer camps or daycare on the horizon, patients may be waiting for a more convenient time to think about rescheduling their surgery.
+For some, with kids home from school and no summer camps or daycare on the horizon, patients may be waiting for a more convenient time to think about rescheduling their surgery.

 No matter the risk — whether perceived or real — now is the time for increased empathy and sympathy.
 It’s the time for increased hand-holding, but it’s also a time for honesty.
 Although some patients will do just fine without immediate surgery, others will get worse and find their conditions increasingly affecting their quality of life.

-Staff of hospitals, ASCs, and surgical practices are all doing their best to make entering their premises as safe as possible.
+Hospital staff, ASCs, and surgical practices are all doing their best to make entering their premises as safe as possible.
 While nothing can ever be risk-free, surgical practices need to put their best foot forward to ensure patients trust them and feel confident to enter their doors again.
 Patients listened when doctors asked them to stay home.
-Now they need to listen when they are being asked to come back.
+Now patients need to listen when they are being asked to come back.